ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/native-class-basics/template.md

 }
 ```

-Native getters and setters are recomputed every time they are run, which makes
+Native getters and setters are recomputed every time they are run, and have no
-them less useful than computed properties for many things. `@computed` was made
+way of sending property change notifications, which makes them less useful than
+computed properties for many things. `@computed` was made to wrap native getters
-to wrap native getters and setters, meaning that any accessor can be converted
+and setters, meaning that any accessor can be converted into a computed property
-into a computed property by decorating it.
-This is discussed more in the
+by decorating it.
+This is discussed more in the section on
-section on {{link-to 'decorators' 'docs.decorators'}}.
+{{link-to 'decorators' 'docs.decorators'}}.

 ### Lifecycle Hooks